tianshihao/daily-notes/README.md

 - **Word Count on Status Bar**: The extension shows the word count of the current note on the status bar.

-### Content Control
+## Content Control

-Before enable this feature, you need to set the `dailyNotes.enableGit` to `true`.
+Before enabling this feature, you need to set the `dailyNotes.enableGit` to `true`.
 The extension will detect the git repository in the workspace and use it to commit the changes.
 Make sure the git repository is initialized and connected to a remote repository.

 - **Commit**: You can commit the changes to the git repository with `daily-notes.commit`.
 - **Sync with Remote**: You can push the changes to the remote repository with `daily-notes.sync`.

-- **Auto Commit**: Set `dailyNotes.autoCommit` to `true`. then the extension will automatically commit the changes every `dailyNotes.autoCommitInterval` mintues to the git repository.
+- **Auto Commit**: Set `dailyNotes.autoCommit` to `true`, then the extension will automatically commit the changes every `dailyNotes.autoCommitInterval` minutes to the git repository.
+- **Toggle Auto Commit**: Allows the user to enable or disable auto commit functionality.
+- **Reset Auto Commit Interval**: Resets the interval at which auto commit are made.
+- **Toggle Auto Sync After Commit**: Enables or disables automatic synchronization with the remote repository after each commit.

 ## Roadmap